-89. Delegated Approval/Refusal subject to acceptable revisions to the landscape proposals and the submission and satisfactory outcome of consideration of a Flood Risk Assessment and subject to conditions to ensure implementation within 3 years, submission of details of all materials, submission and implementation of a landscape scheme, boundary treatment, the submission and timescale implementation of a Green Travel Plan, submission of details of compound fencing, highway visibility improvement and maintenance measures, measures to ensure tree protection through the course of development, hand digging in the vicinity of existing trees and a method statement for the construction of all new hard surfaced areas, foundation construction details to ensure tree protections, no external lighting without planning approval, scheme for the investigation of archaeological remains and the provision of fire hydrants.
-In addition any conditions necessary as a result of the findings of the Flood Risk Assessment or from the awaited comments from Anglian Water.
+73. That, subject to the receipt of outstanding consultations, delegated powers be granted to approve the application subject to safeguarding conditions to ensure implementation within 3 years, submission of details of all materials, submission and implementation of a landscape scheme, boundary treatment, the submission and timescale implementation of a Green Travel Plan, submission of details of compound fencing, highway visibility improvement and maintenance measures, measures to ensure tree protection through the course of development, hand digging in the vicinity of existing trees and to ensure compliance with the method statement for the construction of all new hard surfaced areas, foundation construction details to ensure tree protections, no external lighting without planning approval, scheme for the investigation of archaeological remains and the provision of fire hydrants.
+In addition any conditions necessary as a result any comments from the Environment Agency or Anglian Water.